k21971/CrecelleHack/doc/variantfixes.md

 - Slightly increase chance of random spawns of unique monsters.
 - Yellow monsters leave behind a trail of acid.
 - More types of monsters spread fire when they move.
+- Monsters can spawn with and throw potions of hazardous waste.
+- Monsters can intentionally throw potions to trigger alchemical blasts.

 ## New Monsters
 - Salt Golem